 “I’m proud to be a voice not only for South Tyneside but for all of England’s incredible coast.
 The LGA Coastal SIG leads the way, bringing key issues to the attention of those that can make real change.”

-Elected onto South Tyneside Council in 1999 where Cllr Gibson is the Lead Member of Cabinet for Area Management and Community Safety and sits on a number of outside organisations including the Northumbria Regional Flood and Coastal Committee.
+Elected onto South Tyneside Council in 1999 where Cllr Gibson is the Lead Member of Cabinet for Neighbourhoods and Climate Change and sits on a number of outside organisations including the Northumbria Regional Flood and Coastal Committee.
 Cllr Gibson proposed the #Motion4TheOcean for South Tyneside Council that was passed unanimously with cross-party support.

 Vice Chair